 ReSound TV Streamer 2

 The ReSound Smart 3D app, available on the App Store and Google Play, allows users to adjust volume, switch programs, mute and unmute your hearing aids, control accessories, adjust audio using a three-band equalizer, adjust directionality, access information about your devices, and connect to a remote support session with your hearing care professional.

 Signia is a subsidiary of the company Sivantos, which was formerly known as Siemens and founded in 1878.
 They are based in Germany.
 In 2019, they merged with Widex under the group WS Audiology.
 Together, WS Audiology accounts for 19% of the global hearing aid market in sales.

 Signia is known for their sleek, stylish hearing aid designs.
 Their focus is on natural-sounding speech and improved speech clarity.

-Signia’s latest platform is their Augmented Xperience (AX platform), preceded by their X and NX platforms.
+Signia’s latest platform is their Integrated Xperience (IX) platform, featuring their RealTime